fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 ```

 ## Bulletins
-Several Bash commands (or <b>bulletins</b>) exist and some (but by no stretch of the imagination all — I do not even understand them all!) basic ones are explained in <b>Table 2</b>.
+Several Bash commands (or <b>bulletins</b>) exist and some (but by no stretch of the imagination all &mdash; I do not even understand them all!) basic ones are explained in <b>Table 2</b>.
 It is worthwhile noting that all these commands are purely Bash commands, by this I mean, they do not call any command-line programs to do their work for them.
 See many commands you will see in Bash scripts are not Bash commands, per se, rather they are commands that use another command-line program such as <code>mv</code> or <code>pwd</code> to do the work, but they can be run from within Bash.
 Many of these programs are also borrowed from the GNU Project, namely its core utilities package (<code><a href="https://packages.sabayon.org/show/coreutils,156043,sabayon-weekly,amd64,5,standard">sys-apps/coreutils</a></code>) and are stored in either <code>/usr/bin/</code> or <code>/bin/</code>, directories.

 Command | Meaning                                       | Examples           | Manpage (HTML)
 ------- |---------------------------------------------- | ------------------ | --------------